-1. Channel partners are companies, not people.
-Ordinarily when we talk about management, where there is some level of control over employees or consultants or contractors, we are exerting some level of control over people.
-But when we talk about managing a channel, the level of control is much lower: first of all because it’s an indirect sales force and, second, as I’ve already noted, we’re managing companies, not people.
-Of course those companies are made up of people —sales people, technical people, marketing people—but in the end we’re trying to manage an entity rather than individuals.
+- Channel partners are companies, not people.
+Ordinarily when we talk about management, where there is some level of control over employees, consultants, or contractors, we are exerting some level of control over people.
+But when we talk about managing a channel, the level of control is much lower: first of all, because it’s an indirect sales force and, second, as I’ve already noted, we’re managing companies, not people.
+Of course, those companies are made up of people — salespeople, technical people, marketing people—but in the end we’re trying to manage an entity rather than individuals.
 That’s an important difference that creates a huge amount of complexity.

-6. Partner success depends on their competencies in an ecosystem.
+- Partner success depends on their competencies in an ecosystem.
 Very rarely does a partner—especially in the technology or solution domain—sell only one product.
-So, for example, if a partner is selling to the construction industry or the technology sector or manufacturing or other areas of high tech, that partner may carry two, three, four or as many as 50 different vendors.
+So, for example, if a partner is selling to the construction industry, the technology sector, manufacturing, or other areas of high tech, that partner may carry two, three, four, or as many as 50 different vendors.
 A partner’s competencies play a big role in determining its interest in a specific set of solutions.
-Understanding that and aligning behind those competencies is critical for success.
+Understanding that and aligning those competencies is critical for success.
 One last point: While many companies have alliance programs, and they tend to apply them to solution selling, they do not apply much to franchise or retail businesses.
 Therefore, if an organization is addressing those types of markets, the level of complexity can be quite high.

 These seven major channel management challenges are common across every type of channel.
 Of course, there are other types of challenges that may be very specific to a market segment or a country.
 However, if these seven challenges are not addressed consistently in each market in which a vendor participates, the maturity of the channel and the realization of the potential may vary greatly.

 So let’s talk a bit about the solutions for overcoming these challenges when it comes to channel management.